-By banning letting fees, has the Chancellor really done tenants a favour?
+By banning letting fees, has the Chancellor really done tenants a favor?

 Since Phillip Hammond delivered his statement that lettings fees will be banned, numerous articles have emerged of people complaining about the service received from an agency, or paying a letting fee which they believe to be ‘extortionate’.

 It appears that the Chancellor statement is welcomed amongst most, but why wouldn’t it be?
-Any news would be welcomed when a service that cost money is now free.
+Any news would be welcomed when a service that costs money is now free.

 Other Estate Agents are calling this a Draconian measure, and to put it simply, it appears so.